jennhu/reflexive-anaphor-licensing/README.md

 # A closer look at the performance of neural language models on reflexive anaphor licensing

-This repository contains the code for the following paper:
+This repository contains the materials for the following paper:

-Jennifer Hu, Sherry Yong Chen, and Roger Levy (2020).
+> Jennifer Hu, Sherry Yong Chen, and Roger Levy (2020).
 A closer look at the performance of neural language models on reflexive anaphor licensing.
 *Proceedings of the Society for Computation in Linguistics (SCiL 2020)* Volume 3.